-When my great-grandmother, Retaw "Dandeen" Mccoy, passed away in 2005 at the age of ninety-nine, we gave her a proper Presbyterian funeral in her Western Pennsylvania hometown.
+When my great-grandmother, Retaw "Dandeen" McCoy, passed away in 2005, at the age of 99, we gave her a proper Presbyterian funeral in her western Pennsylvania hometown.
 Afterward, in the church basement, the ladies of Springdale Presbyterian did what they've always done: served a funeral lunch.
 There were finger sandwiches.
 There were the big pans of rigatoni you see at just about every Pittsburgh-area gathering.
 There were cookies.

-While Jell-O products are still very popular as snacks and desserts, the Jell-O salad—particularly in its savory forms—fell from culinary favor by the early 1980s.
-Though you'll still find it in church basements across America, today you're just as likely to find Jell-O salads on blogs like the Gallery of Regrettable Food.
+While Jell-O products are still very popular as snacks and desserts, the Jell-O salad—particularly in its savory forms—had fallen from culinary favor by the early 1980s.
+Though you'll still find it in church basements across America, today you're just as likely to see Jell-O salads on blogs like the Gallery of Regrettable Food.
 What makes the Jell-O salad such an icon of its time?
-Shaped by the rise of home economics, the industrialization of the food system, World War II, and changing expectations about women's labor, few foods can tell us more about life in 20th century America than the wobbling jewel of domestic achievement: the Jell-O salad.
+Shaped by the rise of home economics, the industrialization of the food system, World War II, and changing expectations about women's labor, few foods can tell us more about life in 20th-century America than the wobbling jewel of domestic achievement: the Jell-O salad.

 Take out the great Bones of four Calves Feet, and put the Feet into a Pot with ten Quarts of Water, three Ounces of Hartshorn, three Ounces of Isinglass, a Nutmeg quarter'd, four Blades of Mace; then boil this till it comes to two Quarts, and strain it through a Flannel-Bag, let it stand twenty-four Hours, then scrape all the Fat from the Top very clean, then slice it, and put to it the Whites of six Eggs beaten to Froth, boil it a little, and strain it again through a Flannel-Bag, then run the Jelly into little high Glasses...You may add Orange-flower Water, or Wine and Sugar, and Lemon if you please, but this is all Fancy.
 (Quoted in Richard Sax, Classic Home Desserts)

-In the mid-nineteenth century, the Industrial Revolution was beginning to transform the US economy.
-Railways were on the rise and so was factory production; both brought radical changes to American food systems.
-By 1897, when a cough-syrup maker patented the brand name Jell-O, the processed-food industry was thriving.
-Pearl Wait sold the brand just two years later to the Genesee Food Company for $450 (roughly $11,000 today), according to Lynne Galia, director of communications at Kraft-Heinz, which now owns the Jell-O brand.
+In the mid-19th century, the Industrial Revolution was beginning to transform the US economy.
+Railways were on the rise, and so was factory production; both brought radical changes to American food systems.
+By 1897, when a cough-syrup maker patented the brand name "Jell-O," the processed-food industry was thriving.
+Pearle Wait sold the brand just two years later to the Genesee Pure Food Company for $450 (roughly $11,000 today), according to Lynne Galia, director of communications at Kraft Heinz, which now owns the Jell-O brand.